ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ### D.4 Tool Call Distribution

-Table \autoref{tbl:tool_distribution} expands on the tool usage patterns discussed in Section 6.6, providing detailed statistics on how each model interacted with the available geocoding and centroid-computation tools.
+Table \ref{tbl:tool_distribution} expands on the tool usage patterns discussed in Section 6.6, providing detailed statistics on how each model interacted with the available geocoding and centroid-computation tools.

 | Method | Tool Type | Mean | SD | Median | Min | Max |
 |---|---|---|---|---|---|---|